-Thanks to these old fashioned coconut cookie recipes, you can make homemade cookies that are uniquely delicious with the moist, chewy taste of fresh coconut.
+Thanks to Grandma's coconut cookie recipes, you can make old fashioned cookies that are uniquely delicious with the moist, chewy taste of fresh coconut.
 Everyone loves to eat them!
 So, don't miss trying them.
-These coconut cookies are always delicious for nibbling on, and they make a wonderful homemade gift for any occasion.
+They are always delicious for nibbling on, and they make a wonderful homemade gift for any occasion.

 Mom's Recipe Scrapbooks (c.
 1920s)